aleksbrsc/Signal-Lab/README.md

    If that fails, either have MATLAB running first, or:

 2. **Open through MATLAB:**
-   or open the directory on MATLAB and double-click any .mlapp file to run it.
+   1. Launch MATLAB and open the directory
+   2. Double-click any .mlapp file to open it
+   3. Click the play button to run it

 ### Additional Notes:
 Now you should see the Signal-Lab app interface within your MATLAB environment.
 Feel free to interact with the sliders and controls to explore different wireless networking concepts visually.